ash14ish/08-expense-tracker/README.md

 ## Implementation

 - Function based components.
-- React.Fragment() is used instead of div soup.
+- <React.Fragment> are used instead of conventional div soup.
 - Detailed implementation of useState() which is used for state management.
 - React event management and lifting state up.